13/02/2025

 Industry News

 The UK building regulations are frequently updated.
-June 2022 saw one of the largest changes in recent history: a brand new Part O and Part S were introduced, alongside updates to Part L and Part F. Many of these changes are preparation for the Future Homes Standard which is due to come into effect in 2025 and will dramatically reduce the carbon emissions new homes produce.
+June 2022 marked one of the biggest changes in recent history.
+A brand new Part O and Part S were introduced, alongside updates to Part L and Part F. Many of these updates prepare for the Future Homes Standard, which comes into effect in 2025.
+This will significantly reduce the carbon emissions new homes produce.

 Part F – Ventilation

-Part F has been updated to mitigate the problems caused by the increased air tightness and thermal performance of buildings, such as condensation issues and mould growth.
-Under the new legislation, ventilation methods have changed alongside the minimum whole dwelling ventilation rates.
+Part F now addresses issues caused by improved air tightness and thermal performance, such as condensation and mould.
+The updated regulations include new ventilation methods and revised minimum whole dwelling ventilation rates.

 Part O – Overheating

-Rules surrounding air tightness and thermal performance also increase the risk of buildings overheating and so Part O has been created to reduce the likelihood of this occurring.
-The new legislation details two different methods for demonstrating compliance: the Simplified Method and the Dynamic Thermal Modelling Method.
+Improved air tightness also raises the risk of overheating.
+Part O tackles this by introducing two methods for compliance: the Simplified Method and the Dynamic Thermal Modelling Method.

-The latest version of Approved Document R came into effect in December 2022.
-This new legislation is designed to ensure new dwellings or other substantially altered buildings to have the facility for highspeed internet connections.
+The latest version of Approved Document R took effect in December 2022.
+It ensures new or significantly altered buildings are equipped for high-speed internet connections.

 Part T – Toilets (Effective 1 October 2024)

-From 1 October 2024, Approved Document Part T provides guidance on the design and layout of toilet facilities in non-residential buildings.
-The regulation emphasizes the provision of separate single-sex toilets, with allowances for universal toilets where space permits.
-In cases where space is limited, fully enclosed universal toilets should be provided to enhance inclusivity and accessibility in public and commercial buildings.
+From 1 October 2024, Approved Document Part T provides guidance on designing toilet facilities in non-residential buildings.
+The update emphasises single-sex toilets, with universal toilets allowed where space permits.
+Where space is tight, fully enclosed universal toilets should be installed to improve accessibility and inclusivity in public and commercial spaces.

-Changes to Approved Document Part B (Fire Safety) will take effect from March 2025.
-These updates aim to improve fire safety measures in new and existing buildings by:
+Updates to Approved Document Part B take effect in March 2025.
+These aim to improve fire safety in both new and existing buildings.
+Key changes include:

-• Sprinklers in Care Homes: Mandatory installation of sprinklers in all new care homes, regardless of height.
+- Mandatory sprinklers in all new care homes, regardless of height.

-• Removal of National Classes: The elimination of the national classification system (BS 476) for reaction to fire and roofs, transitioning to the European Standard (BS EN 13501).
+- Removal of national fire classification (BS 476) in favour of the European Standard (BS EN 13501).

-• Fire Safety Information (Regulation 38): Enhanced requirements for providing fire safety information to building owners and operators upon project completion.
+- Stronger requirements for providing fire safety information (Regulation 38) to building owners and operators at project completion.

-Additionally, the requirement for second staircases in new residential buildings over 18 meters is scheduled to take effect on 30 September 2026, not March 2025 as previously mentioned.
+Additionally, the requirement for second staircases in new residential buildings over 18 metres will begin on 30 September 2026, not March 2025 as previously stated.

 Get in Touch

-We are a Registered Building Control Approver (RBCA), with Registered Building Inspectors (RBI’s) ranging from Class 2 to Class 3 G & H. We inspect all types and sizes of projects ranging from residential, industrial to commercial.
+We are a Registered Building Control Approver (RBCA), with Registered Building Inspectors (RBIs) ranging from Class 2 to Class 3 G & H. Our team inspects all types and sizes of projects—residential, industrial, and commercial.